OwenCochell/cursepy/DOCS_README.txt

 The cursepy docs are separated into 'pages', much like a website.
-Each page contains info on a certain topic.
+Each page contains information on a certain topic.
 This is to ensure the documentation remains maintainable, as putting everything in one file would make maintainability difficult.

-The docs are built using a service called Sphinx that will render the content, and link them together.
+The docs are built using a service called Sphinx that will render the content and link them together.
 You can read more about sphinx here:

 https://www.sphinx-doc.org/en/master/